 We will also scrutinise the following elements of the application:

 - whether the participant information sheet (PIS) is suitable for a UK audience (such as uses UK English and does not make references to the US healthcare system)

 - whether there is a short summary of the PIS to aid understanding by prospective participants

 - whether there is evidence of public involvement and a description of how it helped address the ethical aspects of the study

 - whether there is a description of how the results will be communicated to participants.

-Is there still availability for the pilot?
+Is there still availability for fast-track ethics review?

 Check your study will be valid before you submit

 - all relevant sections and questions in the application form must be completed and all text must be in English and clearly legible

 - check the project filter has been completed correctly